wol-soft/php-json-schema-model-generator/docs/source/nonStandardExtensions/filter.rst

 If multiple filters are applied to a single property they will be executed in the order of their definition inside the JSON Schema.

-If a list is used filters may include additional option parameters.
-In this case a single filter must be provided as an object with the key **filter** defining the filter:
+Filters may include additional option parameters.
+In this case a single filter must be provided as an object with the key **filter** defining the filter (possible as a single filter or as a list):

 .. code-block:: json